 How to Make Delicious Blueberry Lemon Scones

 Scones are our favorite thing to bake and to eat!
 Nothing beats a warm pastry fresh from the oven served with a favorite cup of tea or coffee.
 This scone recipe is pretty special too because it creates a very soft, moist scone, not the hard, break-your-teeth kind!
+Our date scone recipe is super soft and buttery and naturally sweet too!

 Some helpful tips for recipe success: